samad-yar-khan/Google-Summer-of-Code/README.md

     </code>
 </p>

 During Google Summer of Code 2022 I worked on the GitHub App for Rocket.Chat.
-This a GitHub itegration for RocketChat which enables developers to use various GitHub features inside RocketChat channels.
+This a GitHub integration for RocketChat which enables developers to use various GitHub features inside RocketChat channels.

 I intend to maintain this repository as a final report summary of my GSoC work and a quick guide for all future GSoC aspirants.